turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 ### Variables: Re-assigning Values

-In the introduction to variables, the lesson said "`Variable` is a good name for this concept because it indicates the stored data can change (or _vary_) each time a script is run."
+`Variable` is a good name for this concept because it indicates the stored data can change (or _vary_) each time a script is run.

 At times, you will want to change the value a variable holds.
 One real-world example is a users age.
 When a user signs up for the app and provides their birthday and age, they don't expect to have to go back in every year to inform the app they have reached their birthday and turned another year older; they expect the app to "know" that.